mcaliman/mcaliman.github.io/_posts/computer-science/artificial-intelligence/machine-learning/2023-09-23-introduction-machine-learning.md

 * Information retrieval
 * System control

-There are different types of machine learning algorithms, each with its own characteristics and strengths.
+There are different types of machine learning algorithms, each with its characteristics and strengths.
 The most common types of machine learning algorithms include:

 * Supervised learning, in which the algorithm is trained on a dataset of input and output examples.
 * Unsupervised learning, in which the algorithm is trained on a dataset of input examples without output.